-Caterham Dental Centre is in Caterham and provides NHS and private treatment to adults and children.
+Douglas Lee Dental Practice is in Accrington, Lancashire and provides private treatment to adults and children.

-The practice is on the 1st floor with a lift access for people who use wheelchairs and those with pushchairs.
-Car parking spaces, are available near the practice.
+There is ramp access for people who use wheelchairs and those with pushchairs.
+Car parking is available near the practice.

-The dental team includes 3 dentists, 3 dental nurses, 3 dental hygienists, 2 trainee dental nurses and 2 receptionists.
-The practice has 4 treatment rooms.
+The dental team includes two dentists, three dental nurses and two dental hygienists.
+The practice has three treatment rooms and an X-ray and imaging suite.